namashin/namashin.github.io/content/en/_index.md

   - Programmed control software in C# for data operation in Windows environments

-- **Backend Development with REST API**:
-   - Designed and maintained internal management systems using Python (Django) to support employee information management and project tracking.

 - **Collaborative Development and Quality Assurance**:
   - Collaborated within a 7-member team to plan, design, and deliver software functional specifications.
   - Developed and executed test plans to ensure functionality, performance, and security.